HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 - A body module to wrap your application with the theme, in case you do not use the accessibility module
 - A header module with the logo of the University of Haifa and log-in logic
 - A footer module with the details of the university and the version of the application (optional)
+- A card module with cards of different sizes that collapse into the full size of the screen (also applicable to `mat-card`)
 - A back-to-top module with a button to jump to the top of the page after scrolling
 - A spinner module with a loader animation with the logo of the university
+- A content service that exposes the width, height, top, right, bottom, left, x and y of the `uoh-content`.

 ---